crisantt/crisantt/README.md

-# 🖥️ Computer Engineering Student?
+# 🖥️ Computer Science Student?
-## 🎮 A Journey to Create My Own Game
+## 🎮 A Journey to Create My Own Career
 - 👋 Hi, I’m @crscrused on github but you can call me cris
 - 👀 I’m interested in learning how to code like a pro
 - 🌱 I’m currently learning basics of C++